Panskura Junction railway station: History

 The Howrah–Kharagpur line was opened in 1900.

 The Panskura–Durgachak line was opened in 1968, at a time when Haldia Port was being constructed.
 It was subsequently extended to Haldia.

 Electrification

 The Howrah–Kharagpur line was electrified in 1967–69.
 The Panskura–Haldia line was electrified in 1974–76.

 Car shed

 There is a car shed of South Eastern Railway at Panskura.

 Railway Park

-Panskura Junction railway station has a beautiful park for children in the station area.
+Panskura Junction railway station has a park where there is equipment for children to play in the station area.

 Facilities

 The major facilities available are First class and Second class waiting rooms, running rooms, computerised reservation facilities, reservation counters, vehicle parking, etc. There are tea stalls, a R.M.S. and a Government Railway police (GRP) office.
 Automatic ticket vending machines are installed to reduce the queue for train tickets in the station.

 Platforms

 There are six platforms in Panskura Junction railway station.
 The platforms are interconnected with a foot overbridge(FOB).

 The ruins of the historic cities of Tamluk and Raghunathbari are approachable from Panskura Junction railway station.